Displaying your dashboard on a screen

 Displaying your dashboard

 Once your hardware is set up, you will need to load up your dashboard in your browser.
-There are several ways to do this:
+By far the easiest is to use our Screens feature to pair your device to your Geckoboard account and manage which dashboard is displayed remotely.

 Another approach is to navigate your device’s browser to a Secure Sharing Link.
 Secure Sharing Links allow you to link to a read-only version of a dashboard you’ve created.
 The same Sharing Link can be loaded on multiple devices and doesn’t require a password to be entered - quicker, but less secure than displaying directly from within your account Sharing Links will update periodically with fresh data, but you can also update them instantly with our remote refresh feature.